- 32,000+ pregnancies from rape every year: "Really rare"

 I really want to change my opinion on this and see that it is all down to the man but i can’t help but think that its also the females fault.
 So many girls pass judgement and comment upon girls who behave in this manner.
 And a man is labeled sexist for either thinking he can make advances towards her or would rather stay away from her?
 I don’t think ive explained this well but please help me to see that it is in no way the womans fault for the male behaviour.

 There’s a fine line.
 If a woman expresses interest in a man, then there’s a reasonable amount of attention that can be expected.
 However, dressing a certain way is never an invitation for someone of any gender to touch or make advances at you.
 Expressing interest in a man does not give him the right to violate you or go beyond anything you are comfortable with.
 This goes both ways.
 It tends to be that men overstep boundaries with women because they are socially and physically more powerful.
 Similarly, society teaches that women are liars and “deserve what’s coming to them.”
 Certainly everything in each situation is unique, and there’s no cookie cutter right or wrong to give you.
 Women display sexist behavior the same way men do.

-Anonymous asked: Some of my 'friends' continue to use words that demean women, but when I try to talk to them say 'A man is like a key, and girls are like a lock.If you have a key that opens many different locks, you call it a "master key".If you have a lock, that can be opened by many different keys... it's just a shitty lock.'
+Anonymous said: Some of my 'friends' continue to use words that demean women, but when I try to talk to them say 'A man is like a key, and girls are like a lock.If you have a key that opens many different locks, you call it a "master key".If you have a lock, that can be opened by many different keys... it's just a shitty lock.'
 How would you suggest that I respond to this?

 A lot of the time you can’t talk sense into these people, and usually it’s not worth your time to try.
 Perhaps explaining how this logic leads to the prevalence of rape and violence against women would be helpful, but, again, these types usually think women deserve those things.
 The ask box here is free for other suggestions, though.